Discovering optimal fermion-qubit mappings through algorithmic enumeration: Defining fermion--qubit mappings

 Note that the Pauli strings $\Gamma_i$ have length $\mathcal{O}( n)$.
 The annihilation operators of the general Jordan--Wigner transformation map to:

 which satisfy Equation \ref{eqn:fqmapping} by construction. \end{example}

-\begin{remark} If the Majorana fermionic enumeration scheme $f$ is such that $f(\beta_{2i+1}) = f(\beta_{2i})+1$ for all $i=0,1,\dots,n-1$, then ${\text{JW}}_f$ reduces to $\overline{\text{JW}}_f^{\,^{\,}}$ from Definition \ref{defn:jwfenum}.
-Thus, the Jordan--Wigner transformation with a fermionic enumeration scheme in Definition \ref{defn:jwfenum} does not capture the true degree of freedom in enumeration schemes -- it is only a special case of the general Jordan--Wigner transformation described by Equation \ref{eqn:generaljw}. \end{remark}
+\begin{remark} If the fermionic enumeration scheme for the Majorana modes $f$ satisfies $f(\beta_{2i+1}) = f(\beta_{2i})+1$ for all $i=0,\dots,n-1$, then ${\text{JW}}_f$ reduces to $\overline{\text{JW}}_f^{\,^{\,}}$ from Definition \ref{defn:jwfenum}.
+Thus, the Jordan--Wigner transformation with a fermionic enumeration scheme in Definition \ref{defn:jwfenum} does not capture the true degree of freedom in enumeration schemes -- it is only a special case of the general Jordan--Wigner transformation described in Example \ref{exm:jw}. \end{remark}

 \begin{remark} \emph{(Notation.)} The most general form of a fermion--qubit mapping, which we write as $\text{F}_f$, maps Majorana operators to Pauli strings.
-We use the overline notation $\overline{\text{F}}_{f}$ for mappings between annihilation operators and elements of $G_n$.
-The expression $\overline{\text{F}}_{\text{naïve}}$ denotes mappings that unnecessarily force a specific enumeration scheme such as $f(\alpha_i) = i$, which aims to highlight their naïveté.
+We use the overline notation $\overline{\text{F}}_{f}$ for mappings that enumerate the $n$ fermionic modes.
+The expression $\overline{\text{F}}_{\text{naïve}}$ denotes mappings that unnecessarily force a specific enumeration scheme such as $f(\alpha_i) = i$, with the aim to highlight the naïveté.
 For example, the relation between these different classes of mappings for the Jordan--Wigner transformation is:

 \end{remark}